Friends of Stellenbosch Mountain

 Lower hacks

-We usually meet at the main gate to the Paradyskloof nature area, also known as Eden Forest.
-Here is a street map to the meet-up location.
-The hack itself typically takes two hours; together with getting organised, reaching the hack site and the social afterwards, the entire hack event usually takes 3.5 hours.
+A hack is typically easier, suitable for any stage of fitness.
+It would normally take around two hours; together with getting organised, reaching the hack site and the social afterwards, the entire hack event usually takes 3.5 hours.

 What to bring (Lower hacks)